balcortex/100_days_code_web_development/README.md

 ## Day 069 - 2023/11/10

 Today I learned to add, remove, and toggle classes to elements using the classList's add(), remove(), and toggle() methods.
 This approach is cleaner than adding inline style.

+## Day 070 - 2023/11/11

+Today I learned to create and add new elements to the DOM using the document.createElement() and the [parentNode].appendChild() methods.